ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

          +-------------------------------------------------------+

-A consumer accessing dst[8] would reference the unsigned int R0+8 but when a consumer accesses dst[2] it would reference the byte located at dst+2.
+A consumer accessing dst[8] would reference the unsigned int R0+8 but when the consumer accesses dst[2], it would reference the byte located at offset 8 of register R2.

 Then on the second iteration of the vectorized loop after i had been incremented by 8: